cadebrown/old.cade.site/_posts/2020-08-05-diy-gamma-zeta.md

 ```

-feel free to compile it on your machine and email me results; i'd be happy to include them.
+Feel free to compile it on your machine and email me results; i'd be happy to include them.

-my implementation and glibc's implementation of the gamma function agree everywhere up to `14` digits, which is plenty accurate (we could check Wolfram alpha exactly to see whether i was closer or they were, but they are both fine for our purposes).
+My implementation and glibc's implementation of the gamma function agree everywhere up to `14` digits, which is plenty accurate (we could check Wolfram alpha exactly to see whether i was closer or they were, but they are both fine for our purposes).

-the generated source code i use in kscript (as well as for the demo) is available [here, as a single file](https://gist.github.com/CadeBrown/52d316379ca6335ad8614991215dc335), feel free to use in non-commercial projects.
+The generated source code i use in kscript (as well as for the demo) is available [here, as a single file](https://gist.github.com/CadeBrown/52d316379ca6335ad8614991215dc335), feel free to use in non-commercial projects.

-i hope you've enjoyed the blog, and can use these implementations for your own project. the C code is very simple and should be pretty easy to port to other languages (JavaScript, Python, C#, etc, etc).
+I hope you've enjoyed the blog, and can use these implementations for your own project.
+The C code is very simple and should be pretty easy to port to other languages (JavaScript, Python, C#, etc, etc).

-thanks for reading!
+Thanks for reading!